PnS2018/pns2018.github.com/git-intro.md

 ## Why do I need Git?
 And what is Git?

 [Git](https://git-scm.com/) is a source code version control system.
-The main purpose of having such system is to maintain the code changes.
+The main purpose of having such a system is to maintain the code changes.
-With Git, you can track the history, save you from a post-catastrophic situation (e.g, the precious laptop is destroyed because you eat in front of it), integrate others work, make a copy of existing work along with all the history, and many other useful features.
+With Git, you can track the history, save yourself from a post-catastrophic situation (e.g, the precious laptop is destroyed because you ate in front of it), integrate the work from others, make a copy of existing work along with all the history, and many other useful features.

 ## Clone, commit and push!